nchandrappa/distributedsql-conf-2020/spring-workshop/README.md

 * The orders placed by the users are populated in the `orders` table.
 An order can consist of multiple line items, each of these are inserted in the `orderline` table.

-# Pre-requiesties
+# Prerequisites

-* Docker Desktop Installed on your workstation
+* [Docker Desktop](https://www.docker.com/products/docker-desktop) Installed on your workstation
 * Java 8
 * IDE of your choice